 - Crowdsource items for medical and rescue teams (like facemasks and sanitizer).

 - Finding volunteers that can walk and foster animals currently in pet shelters.

 - Engage local communities in taking care of their at-risk neighbors.

 - Sending self-care tasks to students to teach and reward hygienic practices.

 - Promote mental health via self-care tasks that remind people to release stress healthily.

 The COVIDhelp project created by Zelos is an example for support communities.
 To launch a community helpline, all that is needed is a good strategy, a group of volunteers, and possibly some support from a local telecom.

 - Zelos was never intended or built for this kind of crisis.
 Zelos is a team management software for volunteer teams that have a system for verifying and onboarding members.

 - Our #HackTheCrisis participation was solely in the role of volunteers and private individuals, not as Zelos employees.

-We hope that this Zelos integration results in the creation of more community-led movements around the world which protect vulnerable populations during this health crisis.
+We hope that this Zelos use case inspires the creation of more community-led movements around the world which protect vulnerable populations during this health crisis.
 As we have seen with COVIDhelp, it only takes 48 hours to start making a positive difference in the lives of both at-risk citizens and willing volunteers.